A backward $\lambda$-Lemma for the forward heat flow: Toolbox

 which converges to $\infty$.
-Calculation of the spectrum is standard.
-One picks the Hilbert space case $(k,q)=(0,2)$ and proves first that $A_x$ admits a compact self-adjoint resolvent.
+Calculation of the spectrum is standard: One picks the Hilbert space case $(k,q)=(0,2)$ and proves first that $A_x$ admits a compact self-adjoint resolvent.
 In the second step it remains to prove $C^\infty$ regularity of eigenfunctions.
 The {\bf spectral gap} $(0,d)$ of $A_x$ is determined by

 By $\sigma_\pm$ we denote the {\bf positive} and {\bf\boldmath negative part of the spectrum of $A_x$}.
-The critical point $x$ is called {\bf nondegenerate} if zero is not in the spectrum.
+Note that nondegeneracy of the critical point $x$ means that zero is not in the spectrum of $A_x$.
 Equivalently $x$ is a {\bf hyperbolic} fixed point of $\varphi_s$ whenever $s>0$, that is the spectrum of the linearized flow $d\varphi_s(x)$ does not contain $1$.
 The {\bf Morse index} of $x$ is the number $k$ of negative eigenvalues of $A_x$ counted with multiplicities.

-It is worthwhile to mention some of the useful properties enjoyed by the action functional: It strictly decreases along nonconstant heatflow trajectories.
+It is worthwhile to mention some of the useful properties enjoyed by the action functional: It strictly decreases along non-constant heat flow trajectories.
 It is bounded below and satisfies the Palais-Smale condition.

-In the following subsections we provide the analytical tools required in the proof of the backward $\lambda$-lemma.
-They are all well known, surely by the experts, and so we simply list them without proofs.
+In the following subsections we provide the analytical tools required in the proof of the backward $\lambda$-Lemma.
+Apart from Lemma~\ref{le:f} they are all well known, surely by the experts, and so we simply list them without proofs.
 On the other hand, some are difficult to find in the literature, e.g. sectoriality of $A_x$ in the relevant periodic case.
 So here is some good news for non-experts:

-{\bf Convention.} {The proof of any assertion attributed {\bf well known} in section~\ref{sec:toolbox} is given in~\cite{Joa-LOOPSPACE}.
+{\bf Convention.} {The proof of any assertion attributed {\bf well known} in Section~\ref{sec:toolbox} is given in~\cite{Joa-LOOPSPACE}.
 The same holds for facts stated {\bf without reference}.}